Dr Cockatiel is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 Cockatiels, like other parrot species such as budgies, have significant variations in noise levels between male and female cockatiels.
 And just as with other parrots, the males are typically the noisiest.

 Cockatiels use songs to attract mates and strengthen social connections.
 They are far more inclined to sing, tweet, and chatter the entire day.
 Females, on the other hand, prefer to stick to flock calls.
-There are some exceptions, but a female cockatiel is usually a safer choice when it comes to noise.
-It will be less inclined to tweet and whistle all day long.

 Female cockatiels, on the other hand, aren’t as musically inclined as males.
-Because female cockatiels don’t have the same musical ability as male cockatiels, they don’t pick up speech or music nearly as well.
+Because female tiels don’t have the same musical ability as male cockatiels, they don’t pick up speech or music nearly as well.
 If you want your ‘tiel to mimic your voice and teach it to talk, a guy might be the way to go.

 You can also reduce noise levels by providing your cockatiel with a good selection of toys.
 By giving them something to do, you’ll keep them occupied and out of trouble – and hopefully away from your ears!

 Tip: We can’t emphasize enough that acquiring a female cockatiel does not guarantee you’ll end up with a quiet pet.
-A cheerful and healthy ‘tiel should not be excessively noisy, but keep in mind that birds are simply not noise-free!
-Earplugs are the best companion of any parrot owner.
+A cheerful and healthy ‘tiel should not be excessively noisy, but keep

 Are cockatiels loud at night?